Employer Identification Number: EIN format

 The EIN system was created by the IRS in 1974 by Treasury Decision (TD) 7306, 39 Fed.
 Reg.
 9946.
 The authority for EINs is derived from 26 USC 6011(b), requiring taxpayer identification for the purpose of payment of employment taxes.
 The provision was first enacted as part of the revision of the Tax Code in 1954.
 This authority was broadened in 1961 by 26 USC 6109.
-An EIN is usually written in form 00-0000000 whereas a Social Security Number is usually written in the form 000-00-0000 in order to differentiate between the two.
+An EIN is usually written in the form 00-0000000, whereas a Social Security number is usually written in the form 000-00-0000 to differentiate between the two.
 There are EIN Decoders on the web that can identify in what state the company registered the EIN.

 A business needs an EIN in order to pay employees and to file business tax returns, as well as to open corporate accounts with financial institutions such as banks, credit unions, and brokerage houses.
 To be considered a Partnership, LLC, Corporation, S Corporation, Non-profit, etc. a business must obtain an EIN.
-This applies to business with no income, which are not exempt from filing federal income tax returns.
+This applies to businesses with no income, which are not exempt from filing federal income tax returns.

 Before 2001, the first two digits of an EIN (the EIN Prefix) indicated the business was located in a particular geographic area.
-In 2001, EIN assignment was centralized at three of the IRS campuses, although all 10 campuses can assign an EIN, if necessary.
+In 2001, EIN assignment was centralized at three of the IRS campuses, although all 10 campuses can assign an EIN if necessary.